Ian Rush: Personal life

 Ian Rush was the ninth of ten children born to Francis and Doris Rush, who lived in Flint, North Wales.
 Francis Rush, who worked in the steel industry for many years, died in July 2003 at the age of 78.
 Doris Rush died almost seven years later at the age of 82.
+He is of partial Irish descent.

 Rush married Tracy in 1987.
 The marriage ended in 2015.
 They had two sons together: Jonathan and Daniel.

-He is the great-uncle of footballer Owen Beck, who made his debut for Liverpool in 2021 and is currently on loan at Bolton Wanderers.
+He is the great-uncle of footballer Owen Beck, who made his debut for Liverpool in 2021.